moveit/moveit_tutorials/doc/planning_with_approximated_constraint_manifolds/planning_with_approximated_constraint_manifolds_tutorial.rst

 --------------------------------

 Constructing a Constraints database is done with the ``generate_state_database`` executable.
-This loads constraint definition (in a format explained below) from the ROS parameter server and finally outputs the state database to a given directory.
+This loads the constraint definition (in a format explained below) from the ROS parameter server and outputs the state database to a given directory.

 Defining constraints
 ^^^^^^^^^^^^^^^^^^^^